 We are always pleased to receive feedback on the services that we provide, and this should be addressed to the clinician in charge of your animal.

 Whilst we strive to provide animals with the best possible standard of care, we recognise that on occasion you may feel we don’t get it right.
 Often the cause of many problems is poor communication.
 If you have a grievance, please discuss this with the vet in charge of your case at the earliest opportunity.
-If you wish to make a complaint, please do so in writing, to our Practice Manager, Mrs. Laura Hawkins, email@example.com.
-If you have cause to dispute the fees on your invoice please send written notice to our Practice Manager, within 7 days of receiving your invoice.
+If you wish to make a complaint, please do so in writing, to our Hospital Manager, Mrs. Melanie Bates, email@example.com.
+If you have cause to dispute the fees on your invoice please send written notice to our Hospital Manager, within 7 days of receiving your invoice.

 You will ensure that we have at all times up to date contact details for you and will inform us of any change of ownership of an animal.